toasterparty/mp-audio-toolchain/README.md

 "Save as type:" should be "DSPADPCM (.dsp)".

-For both mono and stero samples use `Layout: Standard Mono`.
-The stero option is for Metroid Prime 2 *only*.
+For both mono and stereo samples use `Layout: Standard Mono`.
+The stereo option is for Metroid Prime 2 *only*.

 The output filename should be identical as the file you intend to replace.
-Note that if you're outputting a stero project, it will save 2 files, each with and L and R appended.
+Note that if you're outputting a stereo project, it will save 2 files, each with and L and R appended.

 Then click Save.